Monthly Newsletter

 The Gard department is the most easterly part of the Occitanie region of southern France.
 It has a history dating back to Roman times, when it was part of the Via Domitia, the first road linking Italy to Hispania.
 In the intervening centuries, its history was no less fascinating: it was one of the original 83 departments created by the French Revolution and, with strong manufacturing in the region, its prefecture became a major railway junction for trade in the 19th century.
 The prefecture of Gard is Nimes, a beautiful city with stunning Roman architecture.
 It has a wonderful old town which is well worth exploring, along with charming gardens and a lovely river running through the city.

-Other larger communes in the department include the popular town of Uzes, Bagnols-sur-Ceze, another Roman town, now with a population of around 18,000, but still retaining many of its architectural features around the marketplace.
+Other larger communes in the department include the popular town of Uzès and Bagnols-sur-Cèze, another Roman town.
+Bagnols-sur-Ceze now has a population of around 18,000, but still retains many of its architectural features around the marketplace.
 Ales, meanwhile, has a reputation as a leading floral town, with open parks and historic monuments around its streets.

 For history buffs, there are so many sites to visit in Gard that you will never be short of something new to see.
 The ancient aqueduct, Pont du Gard, near Remoulins, is perhaps the most famous, but Roman architecture is also prevalent in the area, particularly in the larger towns.
 Aigues-Mortes also features medieval city walls that visitors can walk around, including towers open to the public.